tsers/zeison/README.md

 ## Usage

-To use zeison, add `import org.tsers.zeison._` to your imports
+To use zeison, add `import org.tsers.zeison.Zeison._` to your imports

 ### Parsing